spectrocloud/librarium/packages/docs/content/08-user-management/1-okta.md

 | Email       | unspecified            | user.email                                    |
 | SpectroTeam | unspecified            | *Enter < default team > here.
 See explanation below.* |

 Finish the Okta app config using the *"I'm a software vendor"* option.
 From the newly created Okta app, copy the IdP Metadata and paste into the corresponding box in the Spectro Cloud SAML config panel.
-Click `Confirm` to finalise the changes.
+Click `Confirm` to finalize the changes.

 The tenant admin can now add the users available in the Okta dashboard.
 The tenant admin should provide the `LOGIN URL` found in the Spectro Cloud SAML config panel to the users for logging into their Spectro Cloud dashboards.